Circuit Mission Statement: “To know Christ and to make Christ known”

-I am new to the Bude and Holsworthy circuit this year, combining the Superintendency with a similar role in the Torridge Circuit..
+I was new to the Bude and Holsworthy circuit in 2018, combining the Superintendency with a similar role in the Torridge Circuit..
 I am looking forward to working with the circuit and seeing some of the exciting work that is taking place.

 I have previously served as a School Chaplain at Queens College, Taunton, for 20 years; following a spell as a Circuit Minister in Exeter.
 Before that I was an associate minister at Kessler Park, United Methodist Church, in Dallas, Texas, USA.
 I have known the west country for a while – I did a Physics degree at Exeter University before teaching and training for the Ministry.

 I remain convinced of the place of the Methodist Church in the life of our nation.
 Our emphasis in worship and fellowship is matched by our social conscience in seeking to serve God in the world.
 The Methodist Church emphasises the four parts of our Calling: Worship, Learning and Caring, Service & Evangelism.

 I firmly believe that God has a plan for the people called Methodists and I look forward to seeing how God leads us towards the future.
 I am fortunate to live in such a beautiful part of the world – it is good to enjoy walking with my two dogs.
 I have an obsessive interest in my Football team, Wolverhampton Wanderers; but enjoy most sports, particularly Cricket.

 I will be starting my fourteenth year as a Presbyter in the Bude and Holsworthy Circuit in September 2019